 However, rather than submitting a sketched design as requested, Tintoretto produced a complete painting and had it installed on the ceiling before unveiling it to the judges.
 He was aware that the organization was forbidden from rejecting any charitable donation and therefore, when it was revealed, he announced that he was presenting it to the scuola as a gift.
 As a result, and despite his disgruntled competitors, Tintoretto was victorious and his painting of Saint Roch remains in place today.

-2. Tintoretto’s Style Was Met With Interest And Praise, But Also With Caution
+2. Tintoretto’s Style Was Met with Interest, Praise, and Caution

 Despite his commercial success, Tintoretto was often dismissed as eccentric by contemporary critics.
 The father of art history, Giorgio Vasari, describes his unique style as ‘all of his own and contrary to the other painters’, but does not count Tintoretto among the greatest of the Italian artists.
 Even Pietro Aretino, who praised many of his works, expressed concern that Tintoretto’s works were overly rushed.
 The result of these criticisms was that when Tintoretto was commissioned to paint Aretino’s portrait, he took his measurements using a dagger instead of a ruler.